Snowball Cookies with Walnuts

 Instructions

-• Form the dough into little balls the size of a walnut and place on an ungreased sheet pan.
-Bake for 18 minutes.
+• Form the dough into little balls the size of a walnut, about 1 tablespoon, and place on a sheet pan lined with parchment paper.
+Bake for 15 minutes.
 Take the cookies out and let them cool for 5 minutes or so.
 After they are cool enough to handle but still warm, roll them in the powdered sugar and set aside on a rack to cool.
 Then, when they are totally cool, roll them in powdered sugar one more time.

 Nutrition